Penrose, St. Louis

-Penrose is a neighborhood of St. Louis, Missouri.
-The Penrose neighborhood is split with half of it in the city's 21st Ward and the other half in the city's 1st Ward.
+Penrose is a primarily residential neighborhood of St. Louis, Missouri.
 The neighborhood is located on the north side of the city just south of Interstate 70 and west of O’Fallon Park.
-It is bounded by Florissant Avenue and I-70 on the north, Natural Bridge on the south, North Newstead and Pope Avenue on the east, and Kingshighway Boulevard on the west.
+It is bounded by Florissant Avenue and I-70 on the north, Natural Bridge Avenue on the south, North Newstead and Pope Avenues on the east, and Kingshighway Boulevard on the west.

-Penrose is represented by Alderwoman Sharon Tyus in the 1st Ward, and Alderman John Collins-Muhammad in the 21st Ward.

 Demographics

-In 2020 Penrose's racial makeup was 95.3% Black, 0.9% White, 0.5% Native American, 2.8% Two or More Races, and 0.5% Some Other Race.
+As of the 2020 Census, there were 5,243 people living in Penrose, a decrease of 18% since 2010 and a decrease of 29% since 2000.
+Penrose's racial makeup in 2020 was 95.3% Black, 0.9% White, 0.5% Native American, 2.8% Two or More Races, and 0.5% Some Other Race.
 0.8% of the people were of Hispanic or Latino origin.

+Politics

+The Penrose neighborhood is split with half of it in the city's 21st Ward and the other half in the city's 1st Ward.
+Penrose is represented by Alderwoman Sharon Tyus in the 1st Ward, and Alderman John Collins-Muhammad in the 21st Ward.

+Education

+Public schools

+Penrose residents are served by the St. Louis Public School District.